Thomaswang0822/SmartHome/DevLog.md

 It will update `Device` accordingly, which includes "partical update" of gradually changed variables like temperature.

 In the end, we added a `getCurrentTime()` helper to format `now()`.
 We use it to pin time point in the device operation log.

+## Step 7: Exclusive Device Control by `SmartManager`

+Commit: **TODO**

+The `SmartManager` itself isn't special.
+The special part is how we ensure exclusive control of all `Device` instances, such that users cannot directly access them where they are created (likely in `main()`).
+We use rvalue in the function arg list and `std::move` to invalidate the original instance.

+Another small fix is to move those feature demo code, like for `std::iota`, to a helper function and run it conditionally (on a global bool flag).
+This makes the log cleaner.